 A Little Bit of History

-I started my career in the pottery industry as a Production Management Trainee at Josiah Wedgwood and Sons, Barlaston, Stoke-on-Trent and it was there, during my 5-year training course, that I started collecting the wonderful words of the potteries.
-Actually, I don't know why I did it.
+Terry started his career in the pottery industry as a Production Management Trainee at Josiah Wedgwood and Sons, Barlaston, Stoke-on-Trent and it was there, during his 5-year training course, that he started collecting and compiling the wonderful words of the potteries.
+Actually, he doesn't know why he did it.
 But it seemed the 'right thing to do' and it was a fun way of learning.
 Getting the words and their definitions into print was very satisfying!

 And having the Stokie dialect printed on a mug was even better!
 The mug was made by KilnCraft in two colours.
 Here's a flyer from about 1978.

-This blog was created 30 years later when I had a little more time on my hands and the digital technology was developing and becoming easier ti use.
+This blog was created 30 years later when Terry had a little more time on his hands and the digital technology was developing and becoming easier to use.

-I visit the site regularly to refine the definitions, add more words and add more images.
-I'm delighted that the blog has been archived for preservation by the British Library and is part of the following subjects: Education & Research - Dictionaries, Encyclopaedias, and Reference Works.
+The site is visited regularly to refine the definitions, add more words and add more images.
+Terry is delighted that the blog has been archived for preservation by the British Library and is part of the following subjects: Education & Research - Dictionaries, Encyclopaedias, and Reference Works.
 Hope you like it!

 SPODE HISTORY